KNX-IOT/knx-iot.github.io/_pages/building_windows.md

     The executables can be found in folder:
     `\KNX-IOT-STACK\out\build\x64-Debug`

-    Note: The actual path of the executables is dependend on the Visual Studio configuration.
+    Note: The actual path of the executables is dependent on the Visual Studio configuration.

 5. Debug an application